 What better way to catch your air conditioner thief than with proof from a camera?
 Install a few around your property so that if a robbery does occur, you’ll know who was responsible.
 You can also combine security cameras with motion-sensor lights to get an even better idea of the thief and what happened.

 In addition to steel cages, there are also air conditioner alarms that are made specifically to prevent air conditioner thefts.
 These alarms will sound when an air conditioner is being disconnected or when it’s being moved, and the sound is usually enough to scare away a thief.

-Oliver Heating, Cooling, Plumbing, and Electrical announced the acquisition of Polar Bear Mechanical Services, based in Cape May Court House, NJ on Friday, November 23rd.
-This acquisition represents the merger of two providers with a combined 83 years of service, and an expansion of Oliver services into southern New Jersey.
+Polar Bear Mechanical Services, based in Cape May Court House, NJ is a division of Oliver Heating & Cooling as part of an acquisition on Friday, November 23rd, 2012.
+This acquisition represents the merger of two providers with a significant amount of experience, and an expansion of Oliver services into southern New Jersey.

 Polar Bear Mechanical Services provides residential and commercial heating and cooling services from Cape May through Atlantic City in southern New Jersey.
 They enjoy an excellent reputation as a high quality contractor.

 Oliver furnishes, installs, and services most types of heating, air conditioning, plumbing, and electrical systems in the residential, commercial, and industrial markets throughout Chester, Delaware, Montgomery, and Philadelphia Counties in Pennsylvania; New Castle County in Delaware; and Atlantic, Cape May, Cumberland, Gloucester, and Salem Counties in New Jersey.

 Over the past two days, I had the opportunity to meet the winners of our Oldest Water Heater Contest, and it was a really great experience!
 Both couples turned out to be really nice people, and were good sports about me being there to take some pictures to share with our readers.